emmajanedrews/base-template/_posts/2018-03-26-will-waiting-to-buy-cost-you-more.md

 {% include youtube.html %}

+*If you plan on buying a home this year, you should do so sooner rather than later.
+Here’s why.*

 If you’re thinking of buying a home in 2018, are you better off doing so now or waiting until later in the year?&nbsp;

 Let’s review a few facts about our market.
 Currently, our level of inventory will likely remain low throughout 2018.
 Over the past 12 months, home prices have appreciated by about 12% and interest rates have remained at historic lows, which has allowed many buyers to enter the market.&nbsp;